 The Committee has wide powers.
-It may reject the bill altogether ("find the preamble not proved"), amend it, or approve it in unamended form.
-However, in some particulars the Committee's powers are restricted.
-Except in certain limited circumstances, it may not amend the bill in a way which affects people who have not previously been affected by the bill.
-Furthermore, except where permission is expressly given by the House, the Committee cannot call for evidence except that offered by the parties formally represented before it.
+It may reject the bill altogether or it may approve the bill with or without amendment.
+It may not, however, amend the bill in a way which affects people who have not previously been affected by the bill and, except where permission is expressly given by the House, the Committee cannot call for evidence except that offered by the parties formally represented before it.

-The public proceedings of the Committee are transcribed verbatim.
-Each day's transcript is usually available the following morning and will be posted on our website as soon as possible.
+The public proceedings of the Committee are transcribed and each day's transcript is posted on our website as soon as possible.